Jennifer Brundage

-Jennifer Lynn Brundage (born June 27, 1973) is an American, former collegiate All-American softball player and current assistant head coach for Michigan.
-She played college softball for the UCLA Bruins from 1992 to 1995 and won the 1992 Women's College World Series championship.
+Jennifer Lynn Brundage (born June 27, 1973) is an American, former collegiate All-American softball player and current associate head coach for Michigan.
+She played college softball for the UCLA Bruins from 1992 to 1995 and won the 1992 Women's College World Series.
 Brundage was named Honda Sports Award for softball as Player of the Year in 1995.
 As a part of Team USA softball, she won a gold medal at the 2000 Sydney Olympics.

 Career

 She competed at the 2000 Summer Olympics in Sydney where she received a gold medal as a member of the American winning team.

 Brundage was a four-year letter receiver in softball at UCLA.
 She won the Honda Sports Award as the nation's top softball player in 1995.
 She began her college softball career as assistant coach at UCLA Bruins, then was an assistant coach at the University of Tennessee, Chattanooga before joining the University of Michigan coaching staff in 1998.